Chrysler Town & Country (minivan): Town & Country Plug-in hybrid

-In September 2008, Chrysler unveiled a plug-in hybrid version of the Town & Country along with similarly engineered 4-door Jeep Wrangler and a purely electric sports car.
+In September 2008, Chrysler unveiled a plug-in hybrid version of the Town & Country, along with a similarly engineered 4-door Jeep Wrangler and a purely electric sports car.
 The Town & Country prototype had an all-electric range of 40 mi before gasoline starts.
-However, in November 2009 Fiat SpA disbanded Chrysler's ENVI electric car division and dropped these models from future product plans.
+However, in November 2009, Fiat SpA disbanded Chrysler's ENVI electric car division and dropped these models from future product plans.

 A two-year demonstration program with 25 flexible-fuel plug-in minivans began in April 2012.
-The first Town and Country were delivered in Auburn Hills, Michigan and Charlotte, North Carolina.
+The first Town and Country models were delivered in Auburn Hills, Michigan and Charlotte, North Carolina.
 The -million demonstration project is partially financed by a million grant from the U.S. Department of Energy (DOE).
 The plug-in hybrid minivans are equipped with an E85-compatible 3.6 L Pentastar engine mated to a front-wheel-drive, with two-mode hybrid transmission.
 The plug-in hybrid is powered by a liquid-cooled 12.1 KWh lithium-ion battery that delivers a total output of 290 horsepower.
 The total vehicle range is 700 mi.

 A plug-in hybrid version of the next-generation Chrysler minivan launched in the U.S. in late 2016.